Laravel-Backpack/docs/4.0/upgrade-guide.md

 **(7.4)** If you have custom field types, where there are other inputs that you want stored in the database in addition to ```$field['name']```, you can use ```$field['name']``` as an array.
 Make sure you pass an array when you call addField(), then use that array in the blade file.
 Take a look at how the ```date_range``` field does it, you can do the same.

-**Step 8.** In Backpack v4, it is recommended you split the calls in your ```setup()``` method by operation, to avoid conflicts between operations that use the same features (fields, columns, filters, buttons, etc).
+**Step 8.** In Backpack v4, you can no longer specify which form to add a field to, as a second parameter to ```addField()```.
+Doing ```$this->crud->addField('smth', 'create');``` inside ```setup()``` won't add it to Create, it will add it to whatever operation is currently being performed.
+Which sometimes is the Update operation.
+The way to define which fields show up in Create and which in Update has become the same as ANY feature, for ANY operation - you place the calls inside the closure/method for that operation.

-You can split the addField, addFilter, addColum calls in your ```setup()``` method using two methods.
-Take a look at both and decide which one you like better:
+It is recommended you split all the feature calls (fields, columns, filters, buttons) in your ```setup()``` method by operation, to avoid conflicts between operations that use the same features.
+We've provided two methods.
+Take a look at both, and decide which one you like better:

 **Option 8.A.
 Operation Closures**.
-If you move your calls to an operation closure, that code will be run ONLY when that operation is being performed.
+Move your calls to an operation closure, and that code will be run ONLY when that operation is being performed.

 ```php
 public function setup()